bixuehujin/ecom/ecom/setting/README.md

-# ecom-settings
+# ecom-setting

-The settings component of ecom.
+The setting component of ecom.

 ## Features